RTSE0/Sidekick/README.md

 @Sidekick search the web for the latest AI news
 @Sidekick create a file called notes.txt that says "remember to ship"
 @Sidekick list the files in C:\Users\me\Documents

+✨NEW

+### 🦆 Rubber Duck Debug Mode
+Say `debug mode` to activate.
+Sidekick switches into a Socratic mode — it asks questions instead of giving answers, guiding you to find the bug yourself.
+When you're done, say `exit debug` and it summarizes what you discovered.

+### 🗒️ Update Your Checklist
+Say `update checklist` and Sidekick will ask whether you want to **add** tasks or **replace** the whole list.
+Then just type your tasks one per line.

+### 📋 Clipboard Sentinel
+Say anything with the word **clipboard** in it and Sidekick will read your current clipboard and inject it into the conversation.
+Useful for sharing error messages or code without manually pasting.
 ```

 **Or DM it directly** — no mention needed in DMs.